weibeld/k1s/README.md

 ## What is it?

-k1s is a minimalistic Kubernetes dashboard that allows to observe any resources in any namespace (or across all namespaces) of your Kubernetes cluster in real time.
+A minimalistic Kubernetes dashboard allowing you to observe any resource type in any namespace (or across all namespaces) in real-time.

-It's implemented with 50 lines of Bash code.
+It's implemented as a Bash script with 50 lines of code.

 ## What is it not?

 k1s is not a full-featured production-grade Kubernetes dashboard (for such a use case, it would be better to use a real programming language, like Go).

-Instead, k1s is an experiment of how far you can go with using Bash for building something useful with as little code and as few dependencies as possible.
+Instead, it's an experiment of how far you can go with building something useful with Bash with as little code and as few dependencies as possible.

 ## Installation